vectordotdev/vector/docs/about/data-model.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

 This makes it _much_ easier and faster to work with nested documents within Vector.

-#### Special Characters
+### Special Characters

-As described above in the [Nested Keys](#nested-keys) section only `.` is trated as a special character to represent nesting.
+As described above in the [Nested Keys](#nested-keys) section only `.` is treated as a special character to represent nesting.

-#### Default Schema
+### Default Schema

 In all cases where a component must operate on a key, the following schema is used as the default.
 Each component will provide configuration options to override the keys used, if necessary.

 | Name | Type | Description |
 | :--- | :--- | :--- |